 My research suggests that trumpism represents a new arrangement between contemporary digital media practices, political power, and political culture.
 In this regard, we have much to learn from Latin America because the trumpian reconfiguration of right-wing media practices and contemporary political power has been deployed successfully by anti-democratic forces throughout the region since the 1980s.
 What distinguishes this new arrangement is how contemporary digital media practices are used to quickly weaponize ossified forms of estranging political communication in the wake of a neoliberal crisis of democratic norms.

-It is safe to say that the transnational right’s racialized construction of national and class identities stimies working-class identity formation and international solidarity.
+It is safe to say that the transnational right’s racialized construction of national and class identities stimies working-class identity formation, collective action, and international solidarity.
 The vilification of Latin America in U.S. political culture plays a critical role in shoring up hemispheric right-wing identities that since the 1980s have been significantly constructed by media.Davis 2018, HoSang & Lowndes 2019, Jardina 2019, Peck 2020.
 Indeed, the book’s principal arguments are that the trumpian vilification of Latin America embodies the mediatization of U.S. political culture and places raza working-class peoples in the crosshairs of North American and Latin American fascism.

 Armenta, A. (2017).
 Protect, Serve, and Deport: The Rise of Policing as Immigration Enforcement.
 University of California Press.